pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

   <tr>
   <td><b>Column width adjustments</b></td>
   <td>
-  <b>The below lines are what you will most likely need to copy/paste, to get your column widths just right.</b>
   <pre><code>
   \LandScapetrue                   % uncommented-out appearance in your document will put the table in landscape mode
   \def\TaskWidth{<mark>3.9in</mark>}            % width of leftmost ("Tasks") column